Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Mass Gap in Non-Local Theory: Classical Case

 where the correction $\chi$ due to the infinite derivatives can be written as

 Here $\Delta(x-y)=G_c^{(1)}(x-y)$ as given in eq.(\ref{eq:G1c}).

 Then, we can evaluate the rhs of eq.(\ref{eq:G}) as

 This means that we are considering $\chi$ as a higher order correction according to our previous computation in perturbation theory.
-This implies the notion that non-local effect are yet to be observed and we can consider them a correction to the local theory.
-Anyway, we notice that, already at the leading order, one gets corrections to the spectrum of the theory.
+This implies we can consider the notion that non-local effects will arise as a correction to the local theory.
+Nonetheless, we notice that, already at the leading order, one gets corrections to the spectrum of the theory.
 Then, the equation for the 2-point function can be written as

 Then, we evaluate